At this time last year, Gabbing Geek put out its annual assessment of what was coming in the following year.

 The Umbrella Academy

 What is it?
-It’s the final season of the History Channel’s first original drama.
+It’s the Netflix adaptation of the superhero team/dysfunctional family.

 The Winds of Winter